-Lukas Gren, the CEO, shared, “At Moravio, we recognise that many of our colleagues are neurodivergent, so investing in their well-being and success is a priority.”
+Lukas Gren, the CEO, shared, “At Moravio, we recognise that many of our colleagues are neurodivergent, so investing in their well-being and success is a priority.
+Embracing neurodiversity is a commitment to building stronger, more resilient teams in tech and beyond. ”

-With leadership buy-in from the start, Moravio partnered with National Neurodiversity Training to deliver a tailored, human-centred learning experience.
-Designed and delivered by neurodivergent professionals, the session aimed to do more than just educate; it was crafted to spark mindset shifts, empower teams, and lay the foundations for lasting behavioural change.
+Designed and delivered by neurodivergent professionals, the programme aimed to do more than just educate; it was crafted to spark mindset shifts, empower teams, and lay the foundations for lasting behavioural change.

 The Challenge

-As a growing, people-focused tech company, Moravio understood that fostering a truly inclusive workplace required more than good intentions.
-Like many organisations navigating hybrid working models, cross-functional teams, and global growth, they faced challenges such as:
+As an international, remote, and people-focused tech company, Moravio understood that fostering a truly inclusive workplace required more than good intentions.
+It faced challenges such as:

-• A need to proactively implement reasonable adjustments without relying on disclosure
+• A need to proactively implement reasonable adjustments without relying on staff disclosing

 • 37% of neurodivergent employees fear disclosing their diagnosis due to stigma and stereotypes (CIPD, 2024)